sungminoh/algorithms/leetcode/solved/540_Single_Element_in_a_Sorted_Array/README.md

 Medium

 You are given a sorted array consisting of only integers where every element appears exactly twice, except for one element which appears exactly once.

-Find this single element that appears only once.
+Return _the single element that appears only once_.

-__Follow up:__ Your solution should run in O(log n) time and O(1) space.
+Your solution must run in `` O(log n) `` time and `` O(1) `` space.